Shell picks Australian firm to support optimisation and decarbonisation of five Gulf of Mexico assets

 UK-headquartered energy giant Shell has hired Australia’s engineering company Worley to support five assets in the U.S. Gulf of Mexico (GOM) on their low-carbon journey.

 Currently, Shell operates eight offshore oil and gas facilities across the Gulf of Mexico deepwater basin and back in May 2022, Worley disclosed that it was awarded a three-year contract by Shell to provide engineering and procurement services for several of these assets.

-In an update on Monday, Worley informed that these five assets are Appomattox, Perdido, Stones, Auger, and Enchilada-Salsa.
-The firm confirmed that this contract also contemplates larger tendered scopes on Shell’s other deepwater assets.
+In an update on Monday, Worley disclosed the names of these five assets: Appomattox, Perdido, Stones, Auger, and Enchilada-Salsa.
+The firm confirms that this contract also contemplates larger tendered scopes on Shell’s other deepwater assets.

 Jim Lenton, Worley Senior Vice President, remarked: “We’ve worked with Shell for over 30 years.
 And our ongoing partnership is a real opportunity to create a positive impact on the offshore operations and the communities in the Gulf of Mexico at a time when making sustainable transformation a reality is more important than ever.”

 In addition, the deal allows for further support of Shell’s Whale deepwater development – slated to begin production in 2024 – for which Worley is delivering the greenfield engineering and procurement services.
 The project, for which a final investment decision was disclosed in July 2021, is anticipated to produce a gross of 100,000 barrels of oil equivalent a day at peak production and currently has estimated gross recoverable resources of 490 million boe.